earlysvahn/kickstart-go-api/README.md

 ## Example Usage

-Here’s how you can use `kickstart-go-api` to create a new project interactively:
+Here's how you can use `kickstart-go-api` to create a new project interactively:

 ```bash
 $ kickstart-go-api